 Installation youth sponsorship programs facilitate the integration of military connected youth to new surroundings during moves.
 Primarily directed to preteen and teenaged youth, installation youth programs give youth information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on the youth sponsorship program.
 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

 When you first learn of your assignment, contact the Military Personnel Flight at your losing base to request a sponsor.
-This may be an automated process, whereby Los Angeles Air Force Base will be contacted electronically to assign a sponsor for you.
+This may be an automated process whereby Los Angeles Air Force Base will be contacted electronically to assign a sponsor for you.
 Or you may call your orderly room to request a sponsor assignment.
 Your sponsor will answer many of your questions by telephone, email, or personal contact.
 He/She will send you a sponsor packet that contains information about the area and the installation as well as other information that will assist you and your family members.
 This website is also referred to newcomers as an alternate sponsor packet because of the breathe of information it entails.

 To set up a forwarding address, call the Base Distribution Office, 61st Force Services Squadron/Force Services Flight, phone 310-653-3639/3079, DSN 312-633-3639/3079, and discuss your Report No Later Than Date, or RNLTD.
 Upon arrival, you may pick up the mail in Building 271, room B1-401.
 The office is open Monday through Friday 7 a.m. to 4 p.m.
 The forwarding address is: Your Name, Newcomer’s Mail, 483 N. Aviation Blvd, El Segundo, CA 90245-2808.